 Then again, Grisham’s Camino Island may be Marco Island on the opposite side of Florida near Naples and another spectacular locale.
 That beach was off-limits at certain times of the year for the sea turtles to go ashore and lay eggs.

 Camino Island could be almost anywhere.
 Why fiction, even when referring to real places, can be imaginary and in the author’s head.
 My novel AQUAVIT is also set on some islands, Manhattan and Sealand, where Copenhagen, Denmark is located, with an entirely different kind of charm.
 Just like our novels.
-And if you’d like to check out some sample chapters from my novel, about a woman wanting to escape from her daily routine for a voyage onboard an old clipper ship, here’s the link: Aquavit on Amazon
+And if you’d like to check out some sample chapters from my novel, about a woman desperate to escape from her daily routine for a voyage onboard an old clipper ship, here’s the link: Aquavit on Amazon

 Shaking a hook after a kick from a Florida Mule.